Leave It

 "Leave It" is a song by English rock band Yes.
-It appears on their 1983 album, 90125.
+It appears on their 1983 album, 90125, and released as its second single, following "Owner of a Lonely Heart".

 The song peaked at number 24 on the Billboard Hot 100 and number 3 on the Top Album Rock Tracks chart.
 In the UK, the song rose to number 56 in late March 1984, in a run of five weeks on the chart.

-The song is the second track on the album's second side, with the song "Cinema" serving as a form of prelude.
+The song is the second track on the album's second side, with the instrumental song "Cinema" serving as a form of prelude.

 Release

-It was the second song from that album to be released as a single.
 The 12-inch single release (ATCO 0-96964) featured an extended "Hello, Goodbye" remix by Trevor Horn (9:30) as the A-side, with the B-side consisting of the 7-inch single remix (3:52) and the A Capella remix (3:19).
 The 7-inch single includes the two B-side tracks of the 12".

 There were repeated single-issues, most backed with remixes of the song or an a cappella version.
 The original version was occasionally placed as the B-side of "Owner of a Lonely Heart", and on another instance, the original version was found on a 12-inch single with another A-side track, "City of Love".
 The song has the distinction of being the only track from 90125 virtually unaltered, in terms of writing, from the version recorded by Squire, Rabin, White and Kaye before Jon Anderson rejoined and, by the same token, one of only two tracks on the album whose credits do not include Anderson.

 Reception

-"Leave It" has been described as the band's "funkiest" song, "riding out a nimble bass groove, ping-ponging choral vocals, and 's unexpected violin flourishes."
+"Leave It" has been described as the band's "funkiest" song, "riding out a nimble bass groove, ping-ponging choral vocals, and Graham Preskett's unexpected violin flourishes."
 Also notable, according to Stuart Chambers, are the use of sampled drum sounds, the "chorale effect’’, taken by Anderson, to a "higher plateau" and the importance of Horn’s production.

 Cash Box described "Leave It" as having "a rather unnerving mixture of urgent, albeit contradictory, elements" and said that it starts with "a rich studio chorale intro" and has a "real tasty Vanilla Funk groove."